 My name is Carol Lovekin.
 I’m a writer of stories, a feminist & a flâneuse.
 I’m published by Honno, the Welsh Women’s Press.
 My first novel, Ghostbird was published in March 2016.
 It was a Guardian Readers’ Choice for 2016 & in the same year was longlisted for the Not the Booker Prize.
 Edna O’Brien was on the list – I’ll be dining out on that wee nugget forever…

 ‘The author may have created a new genre, the lyrical Gothic.’

 ~ Eve Merrick-Williams

 Snow Sisters, my second novel, was published on 21 September 2017.
-It has been chosen by the Welsh Books Council as their October Book of the Month (for independent shops.)
+It was chosen by the Welsh Books Council as their October Book of the Month (for independent shops.)

-My stories concern the nature of magic and how it threads through the fabric of our lives.
-I explore possibilities: the fine line between the everyday and the world of enchantment.
-They are also firmly rooted in reality.
-I write about family relationships: how people, women in particular, respond to loss and how they survive.
-My books are set in Wales, where I’ve lived for decades: a place whose legends and landscapes inform my writing.
+My stories touch on the Welsh Gothic & its most powerful motif: the ghost.
+They concern the nature of magic & how it threads through the fabric of our lives.
+I explore possibilities: the fine line between the everyday & the time-shifting world of enchantment.
+My books are also firmly rooted in reality.
+I write about family relationships: how people, women in particular, respond to loss & how they survive.
+I set my stories in Wales, where I’ve lived for several decades: a place whose legends & landscapes inform my writing.

 I write because I can’t tap-dance on a tightrope.
 Or juggle.
 And because I’d like to leave something attached to whatever exists after I’m gone.
-And where publishing is concerned, I’m the living proof that it’s never too late.
-If you have written a story you feel passionate about, one you believe in, persevere and don’t give up.
+Where publishing is concerned, I’m the living proof that it’s never too late.
+If you have written a story you feel passionate about, one you believe in, persevere & don’t give up.

-Currently, I’m working on my next book; and the one after that…
+I’m currently working on my fourth book – Underwater the Stars Shine Brighter – & the one after that…

 Header photograph ©Janey Stevens